 - Avoid using harsh words or allegations.

-- When you send the complaint, please make sure you retain the acknowledgment of receipt.
+- When you send the complaint, please make sure you retain the acknowledgement of receipt.

-- If you have to send a follow-up letter/reminder, remember to attach a copy of the original complaint for ready reference.
+- If you have to send a follow-up letter/reminder, remember to attach a copy of the original complaint about the ready reference.

 Where to complain :